-Nevertheless, such business entities founded in Poland in accordance with Polish Law, and in compliance with the above mentioned Act, may conduct business in Poland without any restriction, based on the same rules as Polish companies as members of the European Union.
+Despite these limitations, such business entities founded in Poland in accordance with Polish law are allowed to conduct business without restriction based on the same rules as Polish and other EU member companies.
 It follows that there are no restrictions related to the source of capital and, consequently during its performance, no administrative permit can be applied for by virtue of the mother company being the source of capital.